Introduction to the Survey Solutions API R-package

 Why this package

 Please be aware, that this package makes heavy use of data.table, and this is also continued in this vignette.
-In case you are not familiar with it yet, refer to this introduction.
+In case you are not familiar with it yet, you should probably have a look a this introduction.

 API credentials